moltaweb/learning-notes/php-lynda-PHP_Essential_Training.md

 $mixed[2] = "cat";
 $mixed[] = "last"; // appends at the end of the array
 ```

 Arrays are ordered, so they're wonderful to store information

 ### Associative arrays

-An array is an object-indexed, collection of objects
+An associative array is an unordered object-indexed, collection of objects

 They differ from regular arrays in that:
 * They are unordered